Anaesthesia exams

 2. A mark of at least 40 per cent in the short answer exam (SAQ).

-We'll confirm eligibility to attend the anaesthesia viva approximately three weeks before.
+We'll confirm eligibility to attend the medical and anaesthesia vivas approximately three weeks before.

 Candidates must achieve: